SarahIaquinta/uptake_of_random_rigid_elliptic_particle/README.md

 Figure 5: Definition of delta angle

 ## Tutorial
-For given input values of the semi-major axis, semi-minor axis, adimensional lineic adhesion energy and adimensional membrane tension, this code allows you to:
+For given input values of the aspect ratio and perimeter of the particle, adimensional lineic adhesion energy and adimensional membrane tension, this code allows you to:
 - display the variation of the adimensional energy with respect to the wrapping degree
 - determine the wrapping phase at equilibrium